 American Academy of Arts and Sciences

-Bruce Bueno de Mesquita is a senior fellow at the Hoover Institution and the Silver Professor of Politics at New York University (NYU).
+Bruce Bueno de Mesquita is an emeritus senior fellow at the Hoover Institution and the Silver Professor of Politics at New York University (NYU).

 An expert on foreign policy and nation building, his current research focuses on political institutions, economic growth, and political change.
 He is also known for his research on policy forecasting for national security and for business concerns.